wildonion/gem/README.md

 * 🎯 **actix ws** notif servers for streaming over redis subscribed topics to send notifs to ws sessions.

-* 🪙 **ECDSA-secp256k1** based cryptoghrapy algorithm in [wallexerr](https://crates.io/crates/wallexerr) used, to generate a unique crypto Id for each user to allow them to sign in-game operations and API calls with their own private keys using **web3**, the signature verification process will be done in panel using [web3](https://crates.io/crates/web3) crate, to verify the signer.
+* 🪙 **ECDSA-secp256k1** based cryptoghrapy algorithm in [wallexerr](https://crates.io/crates/wallexerr) is being used to generate a unique crypto Id for each user to allow them to sign in-game operations and API calls with their own private keys using **web3**, the signature verification process will be done in panel using [web3](https://crates.io/crates/web3) crate, to verify the signer.

 ### 🗃️ Directory and Structure Explained